DataShades/ckanext-selfinfo/README.md

 You can find more details on what it does and what it needed for in [here](https://datashades.github.io/ckanext-selfinfo/selftools/overview/).

+## Active work

+You can find future features that currently being under development on [this board](https://github.com/orgs/DataShades/projects/1/views/1).

 ## Requirements

 Compatibility with core CKAN versions: